dfsw/Just-Natural-Expansion/README.md

 # Just Natural Expansion 0.0.1
 ### A Cookie Clicker Mod

 **The Just Natural Expansion Mod** enhances the Cookie Clicker endgame without disrupting core gameplay, staying true to the spirit of the vanilla experience.
-It introduces over **450 achievements**, **250 upgrades**, new goals, news stories, and deeply rooted hidden story elements, all specifically designed for late-game progression, so early or mid-game players may not immediately notice changes.
+It introduces over **450 achievements**, **250 upgrades**, new goals, new stories, and deeply rooted hidden elements, all specifically designed for late-game progression, so early or mid-game players may not immediately notice changes.

 By default, the mod adds no upgrades and marks new achievements as shadow, allowing leaderboard and competition focused players to pursue extra challenges without affecting their current gameplay.